GraysonBellamy/pyngb/docs/troubleshooting.md

-# PyNetzsch Troubleshooting Guide
+# pyngb Troubleshooting Guide

-This guide helps diagnose and resolve common issues when using PyNetzsch.
+This guide helps diagnose and resolve common issues when using pyngb.

 ## Common Issues